-It is usually suggested that policies, procedures and work instructions be updated as issues arise.
+It is usually suggested that policies, procedures, and work instructions be updated as issues arise.
 After a problem occurs, you should conduct a root cause analysis to understand exactly why the issue happened.
-You can use your findings to locate the current policy, procedure or work instruction and update it to include newer or more thorough guidelines.
+You can use your findings to locate the current policy, procedure, or work instructions and update it to include newer or more thorough guidelines.

 Evaluate your hiring and employee retention practices to be sure you choose quality people and hold on to them once they’re established.
-If you don’t already, consider conducting stay interviews with employees to identify and fix trouble areas before you’re too busy to do so.
+If you don’t already, consider conducting regular check-ins with employees to identify and fix trouble areas before you’re too busy to do so.

-Training new staff is obviously a must.
-If possible, try to get most training complete before things begin to gear up in the spring.
+Training new staff is a must.
+If possible, try to get most training completed before tax season begins.
 Take this time to refresh current agents too.
 Reiterating the rules can save your compliance and consumer satisfaction from taking a hit when business picks up.

 - Ensure staff has access to policy and procedure materials that pertain to them.
 Having the materials readily accessible will empower employees to help themselves before seeking advice from managers.